mosaicml/streaming/docs/source/getting_started/user_guide.md

 ## Loading a streaming dataset

-After writing a dataset in the streaming format in the previous step and uploaded to a cloud object storage as s3, we are ready to start loading the data.
+After writing a dataset in the streaming format in the previous step and uploading to a cloud object storage as s3, we are ready to start loading the data.

-To load the same dataset files that was created in the above steps, create a `CustomDataset` class by inheriting the {class}`streaming.Dataset` class and override the `__getitem__(idx: int)` method to get the samples.
-The {class}`streaming.Dataset` class requires to two mandatory parameters which are `remote` which is a remote directory (S3 or local filesystem) where dataset is stored and `local` which is a local directory where dataset is cached during operation.
+To load the same dataset files that were created in the above steps, create a `CustomDataset` class by inheriting the {class}`streaming.Dataset` class and override the `__getitem__(idx: int)` method to get the samples.
+The {class}`streaming.Dataset` class requires two mandatory parameters which are `remote` which is a remote directory (S3 or local filesystem) where dataset is stored and `local` which is a local directory where dataset is cached during operation.
 <!--pytest-codeblocks:cont-->
  ```python
 from streaming.base import Dataset